.www.musicalschwartz.com > Wicked > Wicked Lyrics > Wicked's Animals and lyrics for "Something Bad""

 Animals and the Story Behind "Something Bad" from Wicked

-With comparisons between Wicked the Novel and Wicked the musical (originally published for The Schwartz Scene)
+with comparisons between Wicked the Novel and Wicked the musical (originally published for The Schwartz Scene)

 by Carol de Giere